raffaeldutra/dotfiles/README.md

 $ curl -OLs https://raw.githubusercontent.com/raffaeldutra/dotfiles/master/Makefile && make -s clone && make dotfiles
 ```

-This will create a `dotfile` directory where you are downloading it and then it will create all the links needed for all files.
+This will create a `dotfiles` directory where you are downloading it and then it will create all the links needed for all files.

 At the end, you'll get a structure ~like below: